luslab/oz-bulk-rnaseq/README.md

 * know the origin of each read (forward vs reverse) - encoded in read name - some analysis tools require combining the 2 files into 1.
 	* The **forward** read will usually be **filename_1** and **backward** read is **filename_2**
 * Need to process the read as Split Reads/files

-### FASTQ Quality Scores
-* The first bioinformatic step is quality control.
-Use `fastqc` - see help page by typing `fastqc -h`
-* **Base calling** = deduce the nucleotide letter code sequence from the fluorescence signal edited when incorporated into the sequence read.
-Imperfect.
-Information on [base calling here](https://academic.oup.com/bib/article/12/5/489/268399).
-* **Phred score, Q** = proportional to probability that a base call is incorrect.
-10 = 1 in 10 bases are wrong (90% accuracy); 20 = 1 in 100 bases are wrong (99% accuracy).
-Higher Phred = higher quality
-* Sanger also have a quality score
-* ASCII character = represents that Phred Score.
-Depends on:
-	* sequence technology used
-	* base caller assignment used (eg Bustard, RTA0 HiSeq X).
-* Maximum score is 45.
-* converting Illumina FASTQ file 1.3 (Phred + 64) to version 1.8 (Phred +33) use:
-`sed -e '4~4y/ @ABCDEFGHIJKLMNOPQRSTUVWXYZ [\\]^_abcdefghi/!"#$%& '\ ' '()*+ , -.\/0123456789:; <= >? @ABCDEFGHIJ /' originalFile.fastq`

-Note: If the quality scores contain character 0 it is either Sanger phred+33 or Illumina 1.8+ phred+33.
-When they also contain the character J, it is Illumina 1.8+ phred 33, otherwise it is Sanger phred + 33.
-When the quality scores do not contain 0, it is either Solexa +64, Illumina 1.3+ Phred+64, Illumina 1.5+ Phred+64.
-It is Illumina 1.3 phred + 64 when it contains A It is Illumina 1.5 phred +64

 ## Quality Control (QC)
 Main points for QC in analysis: